pantheon-systems/documentation/source/content/guides/site-portfolio-report/02-interacting.md

 You can view additional information for each of the charts.

-Hover over the bars in the chart to see more information, including number of sites by plan.
+Hover over the bars in the chart to see more information, including the number of sites by plan.

 ![Hover over charts](../../../images/site-portfolio-report-chart-hover-over.png)